rugbyprof/5143-OperatingSystems/Assignments/06-Thread_Intro/overview.md

 Concurrency is a <em>very</em> big and complex subject, but these exercises should get you started thinking about it.

+### Lab

 - Read and run [Threads1.py][1].
 Make sure you understand the structure of the code and what's happening.
-If you don't, read the  <a href="http://docs.python.org/2/library/threading.html">documentation</a> or ask.
+If you don't, read the  <a href="http://docs.python.org/2/library/threading.html">documentation</a> along with any general python language references.

-- By the way, if the program takes to long to run to completion, feel free to adjust the loop counter limits to speed things up a little bit
+- If the program takes to long to run to completion, adjust the loop counter limits to speed things up, but make sure it runs for a minimum of 5 seconds.
-- You want it to take at least 5 seconds so you can see the interleaving of the threads.

-- Read [Threads2.py][2].
-What do you expect to see that's different from before?

-- Run [Threads2.py][2].
-Does it look right?
-(If you said yes, take a closer look at the end of your output.
-That's a race condition at work.)
-What do you think is going on?
+- Before running [Threads2.py][2], read it and try to understand it before viewing the output.

+- Run [Threads2.py][2] and view the output.

 - Read and run [Threads3.py][3].
-Does it fix the problems with [Threads2.py][2]?
-What's the down-side?
+Does it fix the problems that occured in [Threads2.py][2]?
+Think about what the down side might be.

-- Try commenting out the join statements at the bottom of the program.
-What happens?
-What if you try to Ctrl-C out of the program because it's boring you?
+- Comment out the join statements at the bottom of the program and run it again.

+- What if you try to Ctrl-C out of the program before it terminates?

 - Read and run [Threads4.py][4].
 This should generate a different and more ridiculous race condition.
-Try to come up with a concise explanation of what's happening to cause this bizarre behavior.

 - Uncomment the lock operations in [Threads4.py][4].
 Does that clear it up?

-- What questions do you have about the code in these examples?

-- What questions do you have about threading in general.
+### Deliverables
+##### Due: Friday by 5:00 P.M

+Upload a markdown file to your repository answering the following questions:

+1. Explain the differences between Threads1 and Threads2 using lines from the code and a precise explanation.

+2. After running Thread3.py does it fix the problems that occured in Threads2.py?
+What's the down-side?

+3. Comment out the join statements at the bottom of the program and describe what happens.

+4. What happens if you try to Ctrl-C out of the program before it terminates?

+5. Read and run Threads4.py.
+This generates a different and more ridiculous race condition.
+Write concise explanation of what's happening to cause this bizarre behavior using lines from the code and precise explanation.

+5. Does uncommenting the lock operations clear up the problem in question 5?

+Include your name, date, and M# at the top of your assignment.

 [1]: https://github.com/rugbyprof/5143-OperatingSystems/blob/master/Assignments/06-Thread_Intro/threads1.py  "Threads1"
 [2]: https://github.com/rugbyprof/5143-OperatingSystems/blob/master/Assignments/06-Thread_Intro/threads2.py  "Threads2"